How-to use Web SDK

 Sample Code

-You can find sample code for this approach in Code Samples for Web Integrations, Including the required backend.
+You can find sample code for this approach in Code Samples for Web Integrations, it includes a fake_backend.js

 Steps